As amended on May 28, 2021 at District Training Assembly

 3. Rotarian appointed by the Chair – Member Secretary

-18.020 The Chairperson of the Rotary Nepal Literacy Mission Steering Committee shall form Working Committee(s) as required and appoint chairperson(s) and members of such Working Committee(s) in consultation with the Council of Governors.
+18.020 The Chairperson of Rotary Nepal Literacy Mission Steering Committee shall form Working Committee(s) as required and appoint chairperson(s) and members of such Working Committee(s) in consultation with the Council of Governors.

 Article 19 Procedure of Amendments